 Frequently Asked Questions

 This Pesto Lasagne is delicious enough to serve all on its own.
-However, I do love to serve lasagne with garlic bread.
-It is perfect for mopping up every last morsel of the sauce.
-I am not fussy - garlic flatbread, ciabatta or baguette are all perfect.
-Why not try my Cheesy Wild Garlic Bread (Pull Apart).
+However, I do love to serve lasagne with Cheesy Wild Garlic Bread (Pull Apart).

 Although garlic bread makes this ideal autumnal comfort food, I also like to add some veggies.
-Sometimes that will be some steamed green beans.
-Perhaps some roasted tenderstem broccoli or sautéed cavolo nero or kale.
-Other times it will be a crisp green salad.
+Try steamed green beans, roasted tenderstem broccoli or sautéed cavolo nero or kale.
+Or a crisp green salad.

 Other recipes you might enjoy:

-If you like the sound of this Pesto Lasagne with Butternut Squash, you will love my Cheesy Creamy Winter Butternut Squash Gratin.
-It is one of my go-tos for a cold autumn/winter day.
-I also have an Easy Lasagne with Cheat's White Sauce which is a delicious fuss-free take on the Italian classic.
-If you want to make lasagne with classic white sauce, it's delicious and it is easy, just slightly longer than the cheat's white sauce.
+If you like the sound of this Lasagne al Pesto, you will love my Cheesy Creamy Winter Butternut Squash Gratin.
+I also have an Easy Lasagne with Cheat's White Sauce but if you want to make lasagne with classic white sauce or cheat's white sauce I have those recipes too!
 Also don’t miss my Courgette Lasagne.
-The perfect recipe to use up a glut of courgettes!
+For more pesto, try my Pistachio Pesto Pasta.

 Made this recipe and loved it?